 Charlottesville is bordered by the scenic Sky Line Drive and the Shenandoah National Forest.
 It also lies in the heart of horse country.
 There are countless recreational opportunities abound for anyone who enjoys soccer, mountain biking, running, golf, tennis, camping, hiking, horseback riding, fishing, skiing, outdoor concerts, and community nightlife.
 Additionally, the city offers a host of cultural and social opportunities which include University and local performing arts groups, The Virginia Film Festival (http://www.virginiafilmfestival.org/), renowned lecturers, wine tasting at local area vineyards, and antiquing.
 The possibilities are limitless.

-Today, the University of Virginia is ranked the number one state supported university, with nationally recognized programs in the Arts and Sciences, Medicine, Law, and Business.
+Today, the University of Virginia has ranked the number one state-supported university, with nationally recognized programs in the Arts and Sciences, Medicine, Law, and Business.
 Atlantic Coast Conference sports are among the best in the nation.
-The Central Virginia area is filled with rich history and a wealth of recreational and cultural opportunities.
-The Charlottesville-Albemarle area is also host to an incredible selection of casual and fine dining establishments with over 30 wineries in a 30 miles of Charlottesville.
+The Central Virginia area is filled with a rich history and a wealth of recreational and cultural opportunities.
+The Charlottesville-Albemarle area is also host to an incredible selection of casual and fine dining establishments with over 30 wineries in 30 miles of Charlottesville.
 Come visit historic Charlottesville and the University of Virginia and enjoy this abundance of historical and cultural resources, perfectly complimented by outstanding natural beauty.

 Whether visiting, interviewing, or moving and settling in, we hope you’ll explore the many attractions and services in our area.
-Please see Regional Info for Housestaff for helpful links.
+Please see Regional Info for Housestaff and Charlottesville Accolades for helpful links.